The National Supporting Business Awards (NSBA)

 Category 5: Supporting the sustainable transition

-This category recognises policies and initiatives at national, or local level that support the sustainable transition and support environmental aspects such as the circular economy, climate neutrality, clean energy, resource efficiency or biodiversity through, for example, sustainable skills development and matchmaking as well as funding.
+This category recognises policies and initiatives at national or local level that support the sustainable transition and support environmental aspects such as the circular economy, climate neutrality, clean energy, resource efficiency or biodiversity through, for example, sustainable skills development and matchmaking as well as funding.

 Category 6: Responsible and inclusive entrepreneurship

 This category recognises local or national initiatives by authorities, public/private partnerships or SMES that promote corporate social responsibility among small and medium sized enterprises.
-This category will also recognise efforts to promote entrepreneurship among disadvantaged groups such as the unemployed (especially long-term unemployed), legal migrants, disabled persons or people from ethnic minorities.
+This category will also recognise efforts to promote entrepreneurship among disadvantaged groups, such as the unemployed (especially long-term unemployed), legal migrants, disabled persons or people from ethnic minorities.

-Applications must reach the Commerce Department by not later than Wednesday 30th April 2025.
+Applications must reach the Commerce Department by not later than Friday, 17th July 2026.